stivalaa/geodesic_cycles/README.md

 The code for counting geodesic cycles uses the CYPATH software from http://research.nii.ac.jp/~uno/code/cypath11.zip (see http://research.nii.ac.jp/~uno/code/cypath.html) to find chordless cycles.

+Both the R and Python scripts use the igraph graph library https://igraph.org/.

 ## References

 Martin, J. L. 2017.
 "The structure of node and edge generation in a delusional social network".
 Journal of Social Structure, 18(1):1–22. https://doi.org/10.21307/joss-2018-005